arthurbrousse/arthurbrousse.github.io/_posts/2021-12-17-datastory.md

 ### The Tesla Model X

 {% include tesla_model_x.html %}
 We notice that the average is lower than for Chevrolet in general.
 The boxplots are narrower, but the maximums and minimums are far apart.
 There is no significant difference between the three periods.
+Thus, new releases of Tesla seem not to have any impact on the interested public's view on the company.
+This statement supports the claim that the general feeling on electric cars is still mixed.
+We need to analyse another event to verify that conclusion.

 ## The Cybertruck

 {% include tesla_cyber.html %}

-For the CyberTruck reveal, once again, the boxplots are narrower and the average remains more constant.
+For the CyberTruck reveal, once again, the boxplots are narrower and the average remains quite constant overall, although there is a minor drop during the event.
+This drop could be related to the [failure of the window chock resistance test](https://www.youtube.com/watch?v=LMWwImDX3ks) during the reveal, which caused a drop by 6% in Tesla's stock value.

-**TO CHANGE**
-Compared to Chevrolet we can see several things.
-The first is that the mean and median for Tesla are still very close.
-The boxplots are narrower and we see much fewer differences between the different periods, but above all the average is always lower than for Chevrolet.
-Tesla is still a very young car brand and is starting to establish itself in the automotive world.
-Elon Musk.
-As we have seen, he also plays an important role in Tesla's image.
-Due to lack of quote, we did not reduce the number of days per period, which we think would be more interesting to analyze the feelings, especially with Elon Musk who often makes the news for only a very small period of time.

 ## Who is doing the talking ?